Azure-Samples/contoso-real-estate/community-events/content/challenge-project/00-analyzing-portal.md

 ### The `portal` components

-This project was developed using Angular, and you will learn from execution to deployment using the Azure Static Web Apps CLI in Codespaces.
+This project was developed using Angular, and you will learn how it works, and how to run and deploy it using the Azure Static Web Apps CLI in Codespaces.

 Accessing the `packages/portal/src/app` folder, you will see the components that make up the `portal`: